OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ![Webinar of the year](webinar.png)

 Webinars is something [Octopus Deploy](https://octopus.com) have been running now for a while.
-My first one was back in November 2018 and it was on [Spaces](https://octopus.com/docs/administration/spaces) and [Workers](https://octopus.com/docs/infrastructure/workers) with [Bob Walker](https://twitter.com/DevOpsWalker) and [Ryan Rousseau](https://twitter.com/RyanRousseau).
+My first one was back in November 2018, and it was on [Spaces](https://octopus.com/docs/administration/spaces) and [Workers](https://octopus.com/docs/infrastructure/workers) with [Bob Walker](https://twitter.com/DevOpsWalker) and [Ryan Rousseau](https://twitter.com/RyanRousseau).

 ## Webinars in 2020

-This year, I took over the running of the Octopus webinars and we've had some exceptional webinars delivered by members of our Advisory team, members in our Engineering and Product teams and in this blog, I'm going to take you through our favourites that can keep you company over the festive break, if like me, you're working through it.
+This year, I took over the running of the Octopus webinars, and we've had some exceptional webinars delivered by members of our Advisory team, members in our Engineering and Product teams and in this blog, I'm going to take you through our favorites that can keep you company over the festive break, if like me, you're working through it.

 This year, we had:

 - 29 Webinars
 - Over 2000 attendees
 - Over 5000 registrations
-- World class feedback
+- World-class feedback

 This year, we added:

 - YouTube, Twitch & Facebook streaming
-- Bought new kit to polish our webinars
+- Purchased new webinar equipment for improved webinars
 - Added OBS and Restream.io into our webinars

-Plans are already in place for webinars in 2021 and we'll be doing:
+Plans are already in place for webinars in 2021, and we'll be doing:

 - Octo 101 webinars more often on a Tuesday
 - Config as Code